Wootton, Kent

-Wootton is a village in the civil parish of Denton with Wootton, and the Dover District of Kent, England.
+Wootton is a village and former civil parish, now in the parish of Denton with Wootton, in the Dover district of Kent, England.
+In 1961 the parish had a population of 164.

 The village is 7 mi northwest from the channel port of Dover, and 30 mi east-southeast from the county town of Maidstone.
 The major A2 London to Dover road is 1 mi to the northeast.
 Denton, the other parish village, is 1 mile to the northwest.

 History

 Wootton was the birthplace of the mathematician and surveyor Leonard Digges, who some claim invented a functioning telescope some time between 1540 and 1559.

 It once had a Baptist chapel, linked to the Eythorne Baptist Church group.
 The worldwide known Lydden Hill Race Circuit, the so-called "Home of Rallycross", is located near Wootton village.

-The civil parish is called Denton with Wootton.
+On 1 April 1963 the parish was abolished and merged with Denton to form "Denton with Wootton".